kodecocodes/i9t/multitasking/multitasking-book-port.markdown

 The **primary app** is the original running app, while the **secondary app** is the newly opened app.
 If you drag the divider further out, the screen will split 50:50 between the apps.
 Drag it all the way to the other side and you're back to single app mode.
 The primary app is backgrounded at this point.

-The final type of multitasking, **Picture in Picture**, or **PIP**, works much like the picture-in-picture function on televisions.
-You can shrink the PIP window of a FaceTime call to one corner of the iPad and continue using other apps while you chat.
-PIP is only really applicable to apps that play video; therefore it won't be covered in this chapter.

-> **Note:** At the time of writing, Split View is **only** available on the iPad Air 2.
-Picture in Picture and Slide Over is available on iPad Air, iPad Air 2, iPad Mini 2, and iPad Mini 3.
+Now that you have an idea of the multitasking modes on iPad, it’s time to take a closer look and improve your app to better support multitasking.

 ## Preparing your app for multitasking

 Here's the good news: if you paid attention at WWDC 2014 and built a universal app with size classes, adaptive layout and a launch storyboard or XIB, you're done!
-Rebuild your app with the iOS 9 SDK, go grab yourself a beverage and I'll see you in the next chapter!
+Rebuild your app with the iOS 9 SDK, go grab yourself a beverage and I'll see you next year!

 What's that?
 You live in the real world and don't _quite_ have all the above implemented in your app?
-Okay then; this chapter is here to walk you through what it takes to make your app multitasking-ready.
+Okay then; this tutorial will walk you through what it takes to make your app multitasking-ready.

 Any new project created in Xcode 7 is automatically multitasking-ready.
 An existing app you convert to Xcode 7 automatically becomes multitasking-ready if your app: